 Another alternative is that grocery products suppliers could be given financial and other assistance in order that they can compete more effectively with imported grocery products.
+Such assistance might include modernisation grants, marketing assistance, skill upgrading and so.
+However, like raising trade barriers, there are reasons why financial and other assistance might not be either feasible or desirable or legal.18

-However, grocery suppliers are already in receipt of substantial funding to improve their competitiveness.
-Under the National Development Plan, 2007 to 2013, the Food Industry Sub-Programme "... will invest €289 million in capital infrastructure and marketing" (Ireland, n.d., p.
+First, suppliers are already in receipt of substantial funding to improve their competitiveness.
+Under the National Development Plan, 2007 to 2013, the Food Industry Sub-Programme "will invest €289 million in capital infrastructure and marketing" (Ireland, n.d., p.
 177).
 Immediately prior to the current National Development Plan, in 2006, the government announced a €50 million investment grant package to beef and sheep meat processors (DAF, 2006).
-Grocery suppliers can also avail of the €250 million Employment Subsidy Scheme (Temporary) covering 2009 and 2010 which is designed to "... provide an employment subsidy to vulnerable but viable manufacturing and/or internationally traded services enterprises that are currently engaged in exporting to maintain their full-time workforce."
-In addition, many grocery suppliers are large firms with a proven track record and strong brands, so it is not at all clear why these firms cannot borrow funds on the capital market to fund investment to improve their competitiveness.
-Hence, like tariffs, there are good reasons why financial assistance is not an appropriate instrument to address the problem of lower priced imports.
+Grocery suppliers can also avail of the €250 million Employment Subsidy Scheme (Temporary) covering 2009 and 2010 which is designed to "provide an employment subsidy to vulnerable but viable manufacturing and/or internationally traded services enterprises that are currently engaged in exporting to maintain their full-time workforce."19

+Second, even if it could be argued that additional financial assistance was appropriate, given the recession and the pressure on public expenditure; it is unlikely that extra funds would be made available.
+Third, many grocery suppliers are large firms with a proven track record and strong brands,20 so it is not at all clear why these firms cannot borrow funds on the capital market to fund investment to improve their competitiveness.21

-$^{21}$ Even if Ireland had the remit to impose tariffs on UK imports, consideration would need to be given to any retaliation that might follow such a move.
+17 Even if Ireland had the remit to impose tariffs on UK imports, consideration would need to be given to any retaliation that might follow such a move.